izhakmo/FileSystemMonitor/README.md

 TODO:
-* Implement PrintEventLogs and the logs data stracture
+* Improve PrintEventLogs data stractures
-	* only `PrintLastEvents(int NumberOfLastEventsToPrint)` is implemented right now
-	* need to implement the two other functions as well
 * Write logs to files and not console
 * UT (there are really minimal UT right now)
 * Improve DI - inject maxNumberOfFoldersToMonitor, create FileSystemMonitorFactory and inject here